cfghk23/Team-6/README.md

 3. Can a course use different party resources?
    - Kahoot, is it ok to direct them?
 4. What metrics do we need to take account for?

    - Time
+   - has to be divided by course name

 5. Visualize the data (teachers)
+6. Leaderboard

 ## Branching